alukosdev/ccsp/concepts/cloud/cloud-shared-considerations.md

 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Cloud Shared Considerations
+# Cloud Shared Considerations*

 ## Interoperability